 Internet Advertising Studies Show Candidates Using Social Media to Influence Swing Voters

-Published on April 2, 2012 · Filed Under Politics
+Published on April 2, 2012 · Filed Under Uncategorized

 (Long Island, N.Y.)
 As fewer audiences are receptive to traditional television commercials, Internet advertising is becoming increasingly important to draw swing voters to particular candidates.
 The campaign for Mitt Romney has attempted to utilize Social networks to attract new voters.
 Candidates from both sides of the aisle have long used websites to address their followers and attract donations, but advertising online as well as social media has been more successful than ever catching undecided voters.

 To make matters worse, a growing number of television viewers use DVR technology to avoid having to watch commercials when they record television broadcasts, but this isn’t a new phenomenon.
 Viewers have been recording to VHS tapes and fast-forwarding through commercials since the 1980s, although the percentage of viewers with these capabilities on their sets is far greater than they were back then – thanks to the Digital TV Transition Mandate.
 Many people are also turning towards video on demand services for entertainment.
 While these services usually feature both traditional Internet advertising and commercials, they are a far cry from the traditional commercials that most have gotten used to on television.

 Many commentators have already addressed the fact that social media and Internet advertising has been a driving force in the Obama presidency.
 During the 2008 Obama campaign, organizers used various electronic outlets to attract voters.
 These online services were instrumental in the election.
 Moreover, Obama is the first president to seriously use YouTube as a tool for communicating with the constituency.
 The weekly addresses are relatively famous.